Ed-von-Schleck/shoco/README.md

 $ ./generate_compression_model.py --split=whitespace --strip=punctuation README.md
 ```

-Since we haven’t specified an output file, the resulting table file is printed on stdout.
+Since we haven’t specified an output file, the resulting table file is printed on standard output.

 This is most likely all you’ll need to generate a good model, but if you are adventurous, you might want to play around with all the options of the script: Type `generate_compression_model.py --help` to get a friendly help message.
 We won’t dive into the details here, though – just one word of warning: Generating tables can be slow if your input data is large, and _especially_ so if you use the `--optimize-encoding` option.
 Using [pypy](http://pypy.org/) can significantly speed up the process.